LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 12.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now you will get a list with all the files you want to submit in the **Changelist** with the message you previously entered.
 Make sure that all of files being submitted are all in the **Contents** or **Config** folders as well as the `.uproject` file.
+When you are happy press the <kbd>Submit</kbd> button.

 ![list of files to submit](images/submit.png)